-- A. Floodplain Regulation.
-Certain limited areas of the township lie within the floodplain of the Olentangy River, and Alum Creek.
+A. Floodplain Regulation.
+Certain limited areas of the township lie within the FEMA regulated floodplain.
 Inundation of those areas during periods of high water can impose great loss of property value unless controls are imposed to ensure that land uses within those areas consider such risks and minimize the impact of such flooding.
-Further, the addition of fill material to, or the dredging of, the Olentangy River, Alum Creek and bordering wetlands imposes additional risks of flooding and threaten their loss as irreplaceable township natural resources and as areas of scenic and natural beauty.
+Further, the addition of fill material to, or the dredging of floodplain, waterways, and bordering wetlands imposes additional risks of flooding and threaten their loss as irreplaceable township natural resources and as areas of scenic and natural beauty.
 In an effort to control such uses, in the best interest of the township, and in addition to all other provisions of this zoning resolution, the following regulations shall be imposed.

 - (1) The zoning inspector shall maintain on file for public examination: the Flood Insurance Rate Maps (FIRM) for Delaware County, Ohio and incorporated areas published by the Federal Emergency Management Agency (FEMA) under the National Flood Insurance Program (NFIP) and all revisions and amendments thereto, as applicable to Orange Township, delineating the boundaries within the township of all lands designated "floodplain."
+All applicable rules and regulations from other agencies, including, but not limited to, Delaware County, Ohio EMA, or FEMA, regarding activity in the floodplain, shall be observed in addition to all regulations imposed by the Orange Township Zoning Resolution.

-In the event a property owner contests the boundaries of such floodplain they shall be given reasonable opportunity to present technical evidence to support their position. - (2) Open space uses shall be permitted within the floodplain to the extent that they are permitted within the zoning district controlling use of said land and provided they do not require structures, fill or storage of material or equipment. - (3) No structure otherwise permitted under this zoning resolution shall be erected or altered within the floodplain, and no use otherwise permitted under this zoning resolution shall be permitted within the floodplain, which will adversely affect the efficiency or which will unduly restrict the capacity of the channel or floodway of any tributary to the main stream, drainage ditch or other drainage facility or system.
+- (2) Open space uses shall be permitted within the floodplain to the extent that they are permitted within the zoning district controlling use of said land and provided they do not require structures, fill or storage of material or equipment. - (3) No structure otherwise permitted under this zoning resolution shall be erected or altered within the floodplain, and no use otherwise permitted under this zoning resolution shall be permitted within the floodplain, which will adversely affect the efficiency or which will unduly restrict the capacity of the channel or floodway of any tributary to the main stream, drainage ditch or other drainage facility or system.

-ARTICLE 22.
+Article 22.
 Signage